 Unveiling the Exciting new Brand Logo

 Many caffeine-fueled late nights contributed to the creation of this exciting new chapter for STILL OUTDOORS.
-I love the creative process; I think that comes hand in hand with being a photographer.
+I love the creative process; I think it comes hand in hand with being a photographer.
 We’re creatives at heart, and we take pride in our work.
 I, however, am my own worst nightmare.
 I’m notoriously hard to please.
 In my eyes, there’s always room for fine-tuning, even when there isn’t.
-So, you can imagine how many iterations of logo design I went through before I finally settled on what I believe to be the perfect concept for STILL OUTDOORS.
-Introducing the new brand identity.
+So, you can imagine how many iterations of the logo design I went through before I finally settled on what I believe to be the perfect concept for STILL OUTDOORS.

 In my head, I feel like I’ve somehow managed to check every box I set out to achieve with this logo.
 My intention was to create a logo that marries my love for photography with the great outdoors.
 There is a strong symbolism in my icon choice, and I hope that this translates.
 Before I explain my thought process, I would love to hear your first impressions of the new brand logo and what message you think it sends.